EiffelSoftware/EiffelStudio/Src/web/support/Readme.md

 sudo apt-get update
 sudo ACCEPT_EULA=Y apt-get install msodbcsql=13.1.4.0-1 unixodbc-dev

-If the pakage 13.1.4.0-1 is not found try to use sudo ACCEPT_EULA=Y apt-get install msodbcsql unixodbc-dev
+If the package 13.1.4.0-1 is not found try to use sudo ACCEPT_EULA=Y apt-get install msodbcsql unixodbc-dev